Long paths and cycles in subgraphs of the cube: Overview

 Note that we do not assume that $a$ or $b$ have degree at least $d$ in Theorem \ref{conn}.
 This slight weakening of the minimum degree condition will allow us to use induction on various subgraphs of $G$ which would otherwise not be available.

-Before continuing with the overview we make a small diversion to introduce some definitions: these are standard (e.g. see \cite{mgt}). \\

-A subgraph $B$ of a graph $G$ is a \emph{block} of $G$ if $B$ is either a bridge of $G$ or forms a maximal 2-connected subgraph of $G$.
+Before continuing with the overview we make a small diversion to introduce some definitions: these are standard (e.g. see \cite{mgt}).
+A subgraph $B$ of a graph $G$ is a \emph{block} of $G$ if $B$ is either a bridge of $G$ or forms a maximal $2$-connected subgraph of $G$.
 By maximality, $|B_1\cap B_2|\leq 1$ for any two blocks $B_1$ and $B_2$ of $G$ and $G-E(B)$ contains no $x-y$ path between distinct vertices $x,y$ in a block $B$.
 Therefore if any two blocks intersect, their common vertex must be a cutvertex and conversely every cutvertex lies in at least two blocks.
-Since every cycle is 2-connected and an edge is a bridge iff it does not lie in any cycle, every graph $G$ decomposes uniquely into its blocks $B_1,\ldots, B_p$ in the sense that:
+Since every cycle is $2$-connected and an edge is a bridge iff it does not lie in any cycle, every graph $G$ decomposes uniquely into its blocks $B_1,\ldots, B_p$ in the sense that:

 Suppose now that $G$ is connected.
 Let $\mathcal{B}(G)$, the \emph{block-cutvertex graph} of $G$, be the bipartite graph with bipartition $(\mathcal{B},\mathcal{C})$ where $\mathcal{B}$ is the set of blocks of $G$, $\mathcal{C}$ is the set of cutvertices of $G$ with $Bc$ an edge if $c\in B$.
 For a connected graph $G$, $\mathcal{B}(G)$ is a tree.